Overview of Compliances for Single-Use Plastic

 Fire NOC is compulsory for facilities prone to fire-related mishaps.
 For securing Fire NOC, one has to file an application with the respective fire department.
 Upon application submission, the said authority may pay a visit to the applicant facility to make some legal checks, such as the availability of fire preventive equipment, presence of an EVAC plan in case of fire-related accidents, etc.

-Common documents required for securing the Fire NOC;
+Common necessary papers required for securing the Fire NOC;

 EPR Authorization from SPCB and CPCB under PWM Rules